reniike/reniike/README.md

 I am always eager to tackle new challenges and contribute to creating innovative software solutions.
 Let's connect and discuss how I can be a valuable asset to your team or project!

 👩🏽‍💻Skills:
--Java (including Spring Boot Development)
+- Java (including Spring Boot Development)
--Python Programming
+- Python Programming
--JavaScript
--React
+- JavaScript
+- React
--Web Development: HTML, CSS
+- Web Development: HTML, CSS
--Databases: SQL, MySQL, MongoDB
+- Databases: SQL, MySQL, MongoDB
--Software Development Tools: Git, GitHub, IntelliJ IDEA, VS Code -Problem Solving: Algorithms, Data Structures
+- Software Development Tools: Git, GitHub, IntelliJ IDEA, VS Code
+- Problem Solving: Algorithms, Data Structures
--RESTful API Implementation
+- RESTful API Implementation
--Troubleshooting and Debugging
+- Troubleshooting and Debugging
--Performance Optimization
+- Performance Optimization
--Security and Data Protection
+- Security and Data Protection
--Data Retrieval and Searching
+- Data Retrieval and Searching
--Unit Testing
+- Unit Testing
--Version Control with Git and GitHub
+- Version Control with Git and GitHub
--Agile and Scrum Methodology
+- Agile and Scrum Methodology
--Web Development
+- Web Development
--UI/UX with Figma
+- UI/UX with Figma

-🌟How to reach me: https://www.linkedin.com/in/aliyah-babs-olokode-94244219a/ or renikecodes@gmail.com
+How to reach me: https://www.linkedin.com/in/aliyah-babs-olokode-94244219a/ or renikecodes@gmail.com

-🌟Pronouns: she/they
+Pronouns: she/they